venom1204/data.table_propo/_proposal.md

   - From `x`: [iso3c]
   - From `y`: [year]
 ```
+* **Learning Outcome:** By adding this feature, I gained a deeper understanding of the **merge.data.table** function, how key matching works internally, and improved my ability to debug and interpret merge operations more effectively.
+This experience increased my knowledge of data.table functionalities and error-handling mechanisms.

 ##       3\. **[PR \#6813](https://github.com/Rdatatable/data.table/pull/6813)** – **Enhanced error handling and edge case coverage for setcolorder().**

 * Description: Enhanced documentation for non-equi joins, explaining column retention behavior, usage of **nomatch \= NULL**, and providing clear examples for explicit column selection and filtering unmatched rows.